UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 * The power supply does not turn off by itself.
 * Automatic switching between external power supply and battery power supply.
 * A stable power supply to the Raspberry Pi.

+### How this is used
+It is used to supply power to the Raspberry Pi4.
+This power is further supplied to the Hub via a cable.

 Reference is [here](https://www.iodata.jp/product/pc/raspberrypi/ud-rp4b/spec.htm)